ayush51/tutorial/tutorial.md

 ###### The default chat box settings:

  - The icons within the chat box are a soft red color.
- - The default icons for the agent:
+ - The default settings for the agent:
    - Can see how many people are in the session
    - Can exit the session
    - Can maximise/ minimise the chat box window